awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 The resources in Common are deployed for all instances of the app, and use the same AWS CDK definitions.
 An implementer for the spec in a particular language should be familiar with the resources described, as they will be the resources that the Lambda function implementations interact with.
 Per-language implementers will create several Lambda function implementations, and will also create “best practice” AWS CDK layers for their language’s Lambda deployment.

-All resources will share a `{NAME}` marker, chosen at AWS CDK runtime.
+All resources share a `{NAME}` marker (a concatenation of `{PAM_NAME}-{PAM_LANG}`), chosen at AWS CDK runtime.
+Every resource is appended with a `{RANDOM}` unique ID.
 While the AWS CDK will truncate any generated IDs to avoid name lengths (such as exceeding the DNS length of 64 characters), it should be kept short and concise for easy legibility in the generated resource IDs.
 Customer must provide an `{EMAIL}` to use for account creation.
 This PII will only be used for the Amazon Cognito user pool and SNS topic.

 ## Audience